-The Association did not prepare and submit its FY10 annual budget to the NM Department of Finance & Administration's Local Government Division (DFA-LGD) for review and approval by December 1, 2009.
-Also, the Association did not submit its FY10 quarterly financial reports to DFA-LGD as required.
+The Association prepared a budget for FY10 but the budget adoption and approval was not documented in the minutes of a Board of Directors meeting.
+Also, the Association did not submit its FY10 annual budget to the NM Department of Finance & Administration's Local Government Division (DFA-LGD) for review and approval by December 1, 2009.
+Furthermore, the Association did not submit its FY10 quarterly financial reports to DFA-LGD as required.